SilkRose/Pony/stories/afterlife-affection/afterlife-affection.md

 *I'm going to see an alternate reality pony version of my dead girlfriend.*

-As a few tears escape her eyes, she resolves herself.
+As a few tears escape her eyes, she finds her resolve.

 *I need to see her again, even if it isn't truly* her.